gitextensions/GitExtensionsDoc/source/settings.rst

       When starting Git Extensions, open the last used repository (bypassing the Start Page).

-    .. setting:: Play Special Startup Sound
-      :id: startup-sound

-      Play a sound when starting Git Extensions.
-It will put you in a good moooooood!

     .. setting:: Default clone destination
       :id: default-clone-dst